robert-abc/helsinki/README.md

 *Example calling the function:
 *$ python3 main.py path/to/input/files path/to/output/files 3

+## Executing the code via Google Colab
+The URLs to the Google Colab Notebooks are:

+The images can be uploaded to the Google Drive and

+## Executing the files via Anaconda

+In this repository there are 3 files available, one for each step.

 # Examples.
 Some results with the corresponding text obtained by the OCR pytesseract are: